shobhit35c/DjangoProject/README.md

 Django Projects to boost familiarity

-First Django project is copied from another folder where the code was originally written First project is a to-do list app that is on my console only, I haven't obtained a web-hosting service for that
+First Django project using bootstrap for UI
+First project is a to-do list app that is on my console only, I haven't obtained a web-hosting service for that